MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2013/20130827-using-an-existing-vm-for-initial-replication-in-hyper-v-replica.md

 Given the restrictions placed on the existing VM that can act as an initial copy, there are a few clear ways to get such a VM:

   * **Restore the VM from backup**.
 Historically, the disaster recovery strategy for most companies involved taking backups and restoring the datacenter from these backups.
 This strategy also implies that there is a mechanism in place to transport the backed-up data to the recovery site.
-This makes the backed-up copies an excellent start point for Hyper-V Replica ’s disaster recovery process.
+This makes the backed-up copies an excellent start point for Hyper-V Replica 's disaster recovery process.
 The data will be older – depending on the backup policies – but it will satisfy the criteria to use this initial replication method.
 Of course, it is suggested to use the latest backup data so as to keep the delta changes to the minimum.
   * **Export the VM from the primary and import on the replica**.
 Of course, the exported VM needs to be transported to the other site so this option is similar to out-of-band initial replication using external media.
   * **Use an older Replica VM.** When a replication relationship is removed, the Replica VM remains  – and this VM can be used as the initial copy when replication is enabled again for the same VM in the future.